Investing in our country`s future: Policy framework for Youth Development

 Chapter Eight Peace and Security

 8.1 Problem Statement

-peaceful and secured world, the natural resources of the world must be utilised in a way
+8.2.2 Societal differences should be resolved in way that minimises adversarial relations and promote common understanding amongst the people of the world.
+In securing a peaceful and secured world, the natural resources of the world must be utilised in a way that promotes world peace.

 8.3 Policy recommendations